LiudmilaS/auth_demo/README.md

 4. Run the following command in your project root directory (after activating the virtualenv): python manage.py migrate
 5. Start project from Pycharm
 6. The project will now run on [localhost](http://127.0.0.1:5000)
+7. View project deployed at (https://final-project-3445.herokuapp.com/)
-7. Make changes to the code and if you think it belongs in here then just submit a pull request
+8. Make changes to the code and if you think it belongs in here then just submit a pull request